elidom/home/cv.md

 title: CV
 ---

-My CV will be here soon. :construction_worker:
+My CV will be here soon. 👷